Terrorism: Modern terrorism (1900–present)

-Types
+Types of terrorism

 Depending on the country, the political system, and the time in history, the types of terrorism are varying.

 In early 1975, the Law Enforcement Assistant Administration in the United States formed the National Advisory Committee on Criminal Justice Standards and Goals.
 One of the five volumes that the committee wrote was titled Disorders and Terrorism, produced by the Task Force on Disorders and Terrorism under the direction of H. H. A. Cooper, Director of the Task Force staff.

 The Task Force defines terrorism as "a tactic or technique by means of which a violent act or the threat thereof is used for the prime purpose of creating overwhelming fear for coercive purposes".
-It classified disorders and terrorism into six categories:
+It classified disorders and terrorism into seven categories: